ShamimaMoni/Wine-Quality-Analysis/README.md

 Still no normality is not seen in citric acid concentration histogram rather there are a lots of peaks which is bad.
 But acetic acid concentraion histogram shows a right skewed log-normal distribution.

 <h3> Tartaric Acid </h3>
+Now let's break the Tartaric Acid Value and see what's in there.
+The boxplot of tartaric acid concentration greater than anf less than 14 for different grade is given below:

 <h3> Acidity vs Grade </h3>